bara82/hr-barcode-scanner-web/README.md

 Scans or import from image and interprets Croatian invoice barcodes (PDF417 barcodes with HUB-3 data format).
 Works best with a good smartphone camera.

 Barcodes are decoded using [@zxing/library](https://github.com/zxing-js/library).
 Accuracy is not guaranteed and results may vary depending on input quality.
-It generates QR code in EPC / SEPA format for ex Revolut app.
+It generates QR code using [offline generator][https://github.com/quasistatic-setup/EPC-QR-Code-Offline-Generator] in EPC / SEPA format for example Revolut app.

 ## Example